ifarshidgh/ifarshidgh.github.io/_pages/about.md

   - /about.html
 ---

 This is Parsa Rangriz.
-I am currently a senior undergraduate physics student at the [Sharif University of Technology](https://physics.sharif.edu) (SUT).
+I am currently a senior undergraduate physics and mathematics student at the [Sharif University of Technology](https://physics.sharif.edu) (SUT).

 My research interests:
 - Quantum Information Theory